 When a worker is an employee, you must follow employment laws, such as overtime and minimum wage laws.

 You need to withhold and pay employment taxes on an employee’s behalf.
-Employment taxes you are responsible for dealing with include income, FICA, and federal and state unemployment taxes.
+Employment taxes you are responsible for include income, FICA, and federal and state unemployment taxes.

 Also, you might offer employee benefits, such as retirement and health insurance plans.